International Society of Arachnology: C.I.D.A.

-During preparations for the Frankfurt meeting Otto Kraus and the French zoologist Max Vachon discussed the establishment of a formal organisation to improve international cooperation among arachnologists.
+During preparations for the Frankfurt meeting, Otto Kraus and the French zoologist Max Vachon discussed the establishment of a formal organisation to improve international cooperation among arachnologists.
 In 1963 of the Centre International de Documentation Arachnologique (C.I.D.A.) based at the Muséum national d'histoire naturelle in Paris was formed.
 Max Vachon was the first Président and Otto Kraus the Président-adjoint; with Kraus becoming Président in 1965 and Vachon Secrétaire général.
 A series of national correspondents were also appointed as local representatives of the emerging society.

 From 1963, C.I.D.A. began to produce, every three years, an Annuaire des Arachnologistes Mondiaux – a list of active workers in the field of arachnology, cross-referenced by country and research interests – and a Liste des Travaux Arachnologiques – an annual list of recent scientific publications in this field.
-Following Frankfurt, further international meetings were held on a regular three year cycle beginning with the IVème Congrès International d’Arachnologie in 1968 in Paris, and thereafter known as the International Congress of Arachnology.
+Following Frankfurt, further international meetings were held on a regular three-year cycle beginning with the IVème Congrès International d’Arachnologie in 1968 in Paris, and thereafter known as the International Congress of Arachnology.

 ISA

 Administration of C.I.D.A. remained for many years in Paris, largely under Jacqueline Heurtault who was elected Secrétaire général adjoint in 1968 and Secrétaire général in 1983.
-Following her retirement from the post in 1998, administration of the society moved to Washington, D.C. with Jon Coddington at the United States National Museum taking over as Secretary.
+Following her retirement from the post in 1998, administration of the society moved to Washington, D.C., with Jon Coddington at the United States National Museum taking over as Secretary.
 At the same time a proposal was made at the 1999 Chicago meeting to change the name to International Society of Arachnology (ISA).

 This phase also saw the start of a homepage and subsequently an electronic mailing list, which gradually came to replace the older printed documentation such as the Liste and the Annuaire.
 Earlier international congress proceedings were produced either in special congress volumes or local journals, but since 1999 the proceedings have been published in a dedicated issue of the Journal of Arachnology produced by the American Arachnological Society.
 Since 2002 administration of the society moved to Berlin and Jason Dunlop at the Museum für Naturkunde.
 From 2007 the society has begun to make a series of awards during its international meetings to honour senior colleagues in the field.

-The society
+Society

 The society is headed by an executive committee which includes a President, President-elect, Secretary, Treasurer and Webmaster; plus a number of ordinary council members.
 A general assembly of the society is held every three years during the international congress.
 As of 2023, ISA has about 950 members world-wide encompassing most of the world's professional and semi-professional arachnologists.